aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 portion.PortionFormat.FontHeight = 36;
 ```

+**Using Microsoft PowerPoint**

-This is how WordArt effects menu looks in PowerPoint:
+Go to the WordArt effects menu in Microsoft PowerPoint:

 ![todo:image_alt_text](image-20200930113926-1.png)

-On the right, its possible to choose a ready-made WordArt effect.
-On the left side you can set settings for creating a new WordArt effect.
+From the menu on the right, you can choose a predefined WordArt effect.
+From the menu on the left, you can specify the settings for a new WordArt.

-WordArt API in Aspose.Slides is not a set of ready-made solutions, but a way to create your own WordArt.
-Therefore, you need to operate the low-lever part of the PowerPoint "WordArt Styles" menu:
+These are some of the available parameters or options:

 ![todo:image_alt_text](image-20200930114015-3.png)

+**Using Aspose.Slides**

-Let us set the “SmallGrid” pattern color to the text and a 1-width black text border:
+Here, we apply the SmallGrid pattern color to the text and add a 1-width black text border using this code:

 ``` csharp
 portion.PortionFormat.FillFormat.FillType = FillType.Pattern;